Short Circuit Analysis

 What are Bolted, Arcing and Ground Faults?

 An arc fault is one in which the short circuit creates an arc.
-An arc is a flow of electricity between two conductors that are not in contact.
-The resulting intense heat can result in a fire, significant damage to the equipment, and possibly an arc flash or arc blast resulting in serious injuries.
+The arcing definition is a flow of electricity between two conductors that are not in contact.
+The resulting intense heat can result in a fire, significant damage to the equipment, and possibly an arc flash or arc blast resulting in serious injuries, depending on the arc flash rating.

 What are Symmetrical and Asymmetrical Currents?